montsieur/t1a1-workbook/README.md

 - **Visibility** - as with it's vulnerabilities, this mostly is due to the visibility of code which is visible to everyone who has access to the webpage causing security risks and additionally, slows down the execution of the code itself.
 - **Slow Execution** - JavaScript’s Document Object Manipulation (DOM) model depending on the performance of a network latency which will result in delays when loading a webpage especially if the code is not optimized correctly.
 - **Dependancy** - disabling JavaScript or a flaw in the script for a webpage may cause the functionality of the webpage to cease or partially operate which will disrupt a user's experience.
-- **Search Engine Optimization Challenges** - SEO has difficulties understanding and indexing JavaScript's content, affecting it's visibility during an online search, potentially reducing their reach with their intended audiences.
+- **Search Engine Optimization** - SEO has difficulties understanding and indexing JavaScript's content, affecting it's visibility during an online search, potentially reducing their reach with their intended audiences.

 [22]: https://ellow.io/advantages-and-disadvantages-of-javascript/ "JavaScript"